WEB4J - Minimalist Java Web Application Framework

 }

-Here is an example of using this interface to reference its constants
+Here's an example of using this interface to reference its constants:

 //..elided